 “Only a few people are capable of timing a run like that.”

 As the clock ticks past an hour, it appears Ronaldo has bought a cheap free-kick by the touchline — a dive to cover his poor control?

 No!
 The replay unveils three rapid touches that form a brilliant piece of singular skill to lure a clear foul.

 “Feet!”
-I say out loud watching the second replay — it’s a half-moment that shines a flash of light on the deepest depths of the boy’s talent.
+I say out loud watching the second replay — it’s a moment that shines a flash of light on the deepest depths of the boy’s talent.

 Sporting’s second goal comes from the resulting free-kick.

 And the hosts’ third also owes its life to their wonderkid’s synaptic feet.

 Having switched to the right wing with 20 minutes remaining, he is trapped near the corner by Phil Neville and Mark Lynch (a name more familiar to Rotherham and Stockport fans than the Old Trafford faithful) when he drags the ball close only to snap it out and stab it down the line with the outside of his right boot.

 With two United defenders now lost at sea, Sporting score four seconds later.

 There’s more to admire, not least a time-stopping first touch over his shoulder to create a one-on-one which he slams at Fabian Barthez’s gloves.